DeloitteAU/react-habitat/README.md

 **[⬆ back to top](#table-of-contents)**

-### Setting the habitat's css class
+### Setting the habitat's CSS class

-You can set a custom css class on the habitat element by setting the `data-habitat-class` attribute on the target element.
+You can set a custom CSS class on the habitat element by setting the `data-habitat-class` attribute on the target element.
 Alternatively you can use the [withOptions](#passing-options-to-register) method on the registration.

 Example